-“Innovation Insight” is a blog series written by SRC’s CEO and President, Dr. Laurier Schramm, which aims to shed light on the importance of innovation in driving economic, societal and environmental growth.
+“Innovation Insight” is a blog series written by SRC’s President Emeritus, Dr. Laurier Schramm, which aims to shed light on the importance of innovation in driving economic, societal and environmental growth.
 This is the third story in a sub-series about SRC’s evolution over the past 70 years.

 In 1972, armed with modern facilities, state-of-the-art laboratories and pilot plants, and a staff of nearly 100, SRC set about to explore the breadth and depth of opportunities to assist Saskatchewan’s primary industries, and to enable the development of secondary industries.
 This led to increasing industrial work, creating the largest source of revenue for SRC in the mid-1970s and thereafter.